ninjas-code-official/geolocation-interactive-delivery-zones-mapping/README.md

 **These functions work together to enable the creation of new zones on the map by clicking and dragging.
 The drawn zones are then saved to the state or local storage for later use.**

-## Conclusion

-In this tutorial, we explored the process of creating an interactive map application using React and the Google Maps API.
-We covered zone creation, editing, and deletion, providing a comprehensive guide for beginners to enhance their web development skills.

-## Next Steps
+## Learn More:

-- This map functionality is used in our industrial projects; explore this project to [learn more](https://github.com/ninjas-code-official/food-delivery-multivendor).
+This map functionality is used in our full fledged project Enatega; explore this project to learn more.

-- Learn more about the Google Maps API to incorporate advanced functionalities by visiting [Enatega Multivendor Admin](https://github.com/ninjas-code-official/food-delivery-multivendor/tree/main/enatega-multivendor-admin).
+Learn more about the Google Maps API to incorporate advanced functionalities by visiting our Multivendor repo: [Food-delivery-multivendor](https://github.com/ninjas-code-official/food-delivery-multivendor)

-- For support and code collaboration, please visit [ninjas-code](https://github.com/ninjas-code-official) or contact us at info@ninjascode.com.

-By following this step-by-step guide, even newcomers to web development can build a powerful and interactive map application.
-Happy coding!
+## Contact Us:

+To acquire the backend license of the full solution go to [Enatega](https://enatega.com/).